iliabylich/iliabylich.github.io/_posts/2015-07-23-wrapping-javascript-library-with-opal.markdown

 end
 ```

-This, is probably the thing that I've personally learned during writing this article.
+This, is probably the thing that I have personally learned during writing this article.
 Even if you think in Ruby, you still have to deal with asynchronous components like callbacks/promises.
 When you need to make an HTTP request in Ruby, you just get you favorite HTTP adapter (mine is `RestClient`), send a request and your interpreter waits for response.
-In JS you have to process response in some callback, because you can't just stop your interpreter (you know, it blocks UI).
+In JavaScript you have to process response in some callback, because you can't just stop your interpreter (you know, it blocks UI).

 # Conclusion

 As for me, the main thing Opal gives to you is some ability to think in terms of Ruby classes/modules/inheritance system.
-But it doesn't let you completely escape from JS ecosystem (no callbacks? - block is a callback).
-I would say, most of Opal functionality related to Ruby classes can be replaced with, for example, [JsClass](http://jsclass.jcoglan.com/) library (which is really wonderful).
+But it does not let you completely escape from JavaScript ecosystem (no callbacks? - block is a callback).
+I would say, most of Opal functionality related to Ruby classes can be replaced with, for example, [`JsClass`](http://jsclass.jcoglan.com/) library (which is really wonderful).
 Opal allows you to compile **existing** Ruby libraries to JavaScript and use them on the client - this is probably the main feature.
 Some day significant amount of Ruby libraries will be ported to client-side and probably some day we will think in terms of Ruby even on the client.